 Now that you know what the best portfolio sites for writers are, we can move on to some other categories.

 Behance is one of the most widely-used online portfolio websites for designers and photographers.
 It’s also extremely simple and easy to use.

-It’s essentially a social media platform for designers that you can follow other designers and get inspiration from.
+It’s essentially a social media platform for designers, so you can follow other designers and get inspiration from them.

 This Youtube video by Lindsay Marsh helps explain how it works and how to set up your portfolio on Behance’s platform.

 You will be able to organize your work based on the project.
 You can also list projects under construction.
 Additionally, the site allows you to link your portfolio to your social media accounts so you can ask followers for feedback.

 Allows you to use a simple drag-and-drop tool to rearrange your projects.
 The platform also allows you to sell your work online, thanks to the platform’s integrations with PayPal and Fotomoto.

 All of Crevado’s website designs are responsive and adapt to mobile devices.